ixofoundation/ixo-blockchain/docs/core/proto-docs.md

 ### Query
 To get a list of all module queries, go to your module&#39;s keeper/querier.go and check all cases in NewQuerier().
-REST endpoints taken from previous payments/client/rest/query.go
+REST endpoints taken from payments/client/rest/query.go

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|